Kim-Ju-Yeop/Every/README.md

-# Every
+# Every_Android
-It's a useful project for both students and office workers.
+This is the Android platform development space for Every project. @김주엽